milovincent/tellbot/USAGE.md

 display.

-**Note** that the operations are not commutative; `-@user +@user` will have a different effect from `+@user -@user` and discarding both operations (respectively, the user will shifted to the end of the list; the user will be removed, the user will not be affected at all).
+**Note** that the operations are not commutative; `-@user +@user` will have a different effect from both `+@user -@user` and discarding both operations (respectively, the user will shifted to the end of the list, the user will be removed, the user will not be affected at all).

 **Examples**